 Extensions of the theoretical framework

 Contrary to the rent-seeking theoretical framework described above, extensions of the theory have posited that it is not the strength of unions itself that reduces investment but rather the type of bargaining in which they are able to engage .
 The basic hold-up problem emerges in a context in which a firm makes the investment decision before bargaining over wages (and employment).
 As long as wages and employment are bargained after the investment decision, the investment will be irreversible, so firms have no incentive to invest because workers can subsequently expropriate some of the rents.
-However, when risk-neutral unions bargain in long-term labor contracts over wages, employment, and capital (or R&D), the union has no incentive to deviate from the efficient level of investment.
+This in turn may translate into lower hirings and wages, ultimately making workers worse off.
+On the contrary, if risk-neutral unions bargain in long-term labor contracts over wages, employment, and capital (or R&D), the union has no incentive to deviate from the efficient level of investment.
 In this context, the level of investment (in physical capital or R&D) will be independent of the bargaining power of the union, which will, however, have an effect on wages, or the share of rents the union will receive.
-When bargaining occurs after investment decisions, unions have more power to increase wages, thus reducing employment opportunities and inducing less investment and ultimately making workers worse off.

 A second possible criticism of the theoretical framework concerns the dynamic strategy of unions and firms in collective bargaining.
 In the real world, unions and firms interact continuously: agreements are not the outcome of a single bargaining game; rather, the bargaining is repeated over time.
 As long as opportunistic behavior in the form of appropriating rents can be punished, both unions and firms have incentives to cooperate and maintain favorable relations.
 Some studies have explicitly cited differences in time discount rates between firms and unions as potential explanations for opportunistic behavior.
 If union members do not have property rights in the union, they will discount the future at a higher rate than will the firm's shareholders.
 As a consequence, union members will be rationally myopic, supporting short-term defensive strategies in negotiations .